webdavis/Homelab/README.md

 $ source vault.password
 ```

-If you don't set the `ANSIBLE_VAULT_PASSWORD` environment variable then Ansible will print an
+If you don't set the `ANSIBLE_VAULT_PASSWORD` environment variable then Ansible will print a
 **`ERROR!
 Decryption failed`** message to the console.

 > **Note:** you will have to source this file each time you open a new terminal.